ayatokura/ai-openscale/wos-monitor-overview.md

      ![Upload config JSON](images/wos-config-json-monitor.png)

 - {{site.data.keyword.aios_short}} locates your training data from the metadata stored with the model in {{site.data.keyword.pm_full}}.
-Choose the label column in the training data that contains your prediction values.
 - Select the columns used to train the model - these are the features that your model deployment expects in a request.
+Do not select the label column.
 - You can choose either a string column or a numeric column as the prediction column.

 ## Images and Unstructured text